feichao93/temme/readme.md

 //=> <div class="red">text content</div>
 ```

 As the name indicates, temme is the reverse of emmet.
-If we express temme as a function, then it looks like:
+If we abstract temme as a function, then it looks like:
 ```JavaScript
 temme('<div class="red">text content</div>', 'div[class=$cls]{$content};')
 //=> { cls: 'red', content: 'text content' }